Python Turtle - Lesson 2

 How are you?

-What happens if we remove the indentation?
+What do you think will happen if we remove the indentation?

 Change your code by adding print("Come in and sit down") to the end.
-Make sure you remove the indentation, so you code looks like the code below.

 1# our iteration program